 In 2002 (Powell & Hall, 2004), 86% of students enrolled in colleges were enrolled in Nprogrammes, the balance (14%) in non-N (i.e., non-accredited) programmes.
 In 2010, by contrast, 58% of students nationally were enrolled in NC(V) programmes, 32% in Nprogrammes, and the balance (10%) in other programmes (adult learning, skills, learnership, and NIC programmes).
 At the provincial level, 47% of students were enrolled in NC(V) programmes, 48% in N-programmes and the balance (5%) in non-NC(V), non-N programmes.
-At this college we see that 68% of students were enrolled in NC(V) programmes, 30% in N-programmes and 2% in non-NC(V), non-N programmes.
+At this college we see that 83% of students were enrolled in NC(V) programmes, 13% in N-programmes and 4% in non-NC(V), non-N programmes.
+Whilst the national percentages show that the bulk of the students are enrolled for NC(V) programmes, the provincial picture shows a more equitable position.
+Sedibeng college is out of kilter with the national picture, however; 4 out of 5 students in the college are enrolled in the NC(V).